dlguswo333/old.dlguswo333.github.io/_posts/2021-01-19-run-horovod-across-machines.md

 <br>

 ## 2. ssh Settings
-Essentially Horovod is implemented with ssh communication and it is essential that there is no problem or user input prompt on ssh connection.
+Essentially Horovod is implemented with ssh connection and it is important to clarify that there is no problem in ssh connection or user input prompt on ssh connection.
 <br>

 You need to generate ssh keys and copy public keys from one to the others